Search

 How far is Sonoma from San Francisco?

 Sonoma is approximately 45 to 60 minutes from San Francisco via Highway 37 and US-101 south under normal traffic conditions.
-Peak commute hours on US-101 through Marin County can extend that to 75 to 90 minutes.
-Many Sonoma residents commute to San Francisco two to three days per week or treat the city as a day trip destination rather than a daily commute.
+Peak commute hours on US-101 through Marin County can extend that timeline to 75 to 90 minutes.
+Many Sonoma residents commute to San Francisco two to three days per week or treat the city as an accessible day trip destination rather than a daily commute.

 What are the best neighborhoods in Sonoma CA?